 Having taken down the fence around the pond I found myself with a significant quantity of wood for a project.
-Our garden furniture was getting a bit ropey so I thought I would make my lovely wife Becca a nice Adirondack chair to sit on during the long balmy summers we have here in Cornwall, (in between it pouring with rain).
-I fancied a bit of woodwork so decided to take a break from launching new products.
-I got my trusty ear plugs and set to work.
+Our garden furniture was getting a bit ropey so I thought I would make my lovely wife Becca a nice Adirondack chair to sit on during the long balmy summers I hear we have here in Cornwall, (in between it pouring with rain).

-I looked on Instructables for some plans and founds these great ones by PopularMechanics; https://www.instructables.com/id/Adirondack-Chair/.
-Unfortunately I couldn't read the measurements on the plans so I decided to brave it and take the measurement from the pictures and share the information with you so you can make one (or more) of these delightful chairs for yourself.
+I looked on Instructables for some plans and founds these great ones by PopularMechanics; https://www.instructables.com/id /Adirondack-Chair...
+Unfortunately I couldn't read the measurements on the plans so I decided to brave it and take the measurements from the pictures and share the information with you so you can make one (or more) of these delightful chairs for yourself.
 I decided to use the plans for the general shape and proportions.

 - Power screwdriver

 - Set of bits and countersink

 - Electric sander (or sandpaper and a lot of time, patience and upper body strength)

 - Folding work bench and vice

 - Metal rule